imazen/resizer-web/content/index.md

 6. Spread the word!
 Tell your friends and co-workers about this library.
 And click the +1 button to tell [Google Plus](http://plus.google.com/) that this is an awesome site.
 Have ideas or feedback? [share them on our UserVoice site, so others can vote up your proposals](http://resizer.uservoice.com).

 7. Ready to go live?
-Make sure you get the [disk caching plugin](/plugins/diskcache)!
-If your visitors are distributed across the globe, you should also consider signing up for Amazon CloudFront edge-caching, and installing the [cloud front plugin](/plugins/cloudfront).
-This project requires 50-70 hours of work per week, so make sure you support it by purchasing [a plugin bundle](/plugins) or [an all-inclusive support contract](/support/contracts).
-By purchasing a license, you'll also get a priority phone/TeamViewer support incident.
+Get the [Performance Edition](/plugins/editions/performance), which includes [disk caching](/plugins/diskcache) and several other invaluable plugins.
+This project requires my full-time attention (and part-time help from others), so please support it by purchasing [a paid edition](/buy) or [an all-inclusive support contract](/support/contracts).

 8. Go high-level with [wrappers](/docs/wrappers).
 Wrap the URL API in a [jQuery studio plugin](https://github.com/nathanaeljones/studiojs) or an [ASP.NET cropping control](http://webcropimage.com).